Salt & Wind Travel

 Where To Go In The Bay Area For Oysters

-There’s a saying that the cure for everything is salt water, and it’s hard to argue with that when you’re drinking icy cold Sauvignon Blanc gazing out at Tomales Bay, a skinny slip of protected water flanked on both sides by gently rolling hills.
+There’s a saying that salt water cures everything, and it’s hard to argue with that when you’re drinking icy cold Sauvignon Blanc, gazing out at Tomales Bay, a skinny slip of protected water flanked on both sides by gently rolling hills.

 The combination of cool, fresh water and nutrient-rich saltwater is the perfect breeding ground for oysters.
 The scenery is the perfect backdrop for a restful weekend, and scores of Bay Area food lovers make the pilgrimage here to recharge with a dozen or so.

-Two farming operations, Tomales Bay Oyster Company (California’s oldest continuously run shellfish farm since 1909) and Hog Island Oyster Company, are practicing sustainable techniques ensuring they’ll be plenty of the good stuff for years to come.
+Two farming operations, Tomales Bay Oyster Company (California’s oldest continuously run shellfish farm since 1909) and Hog Island Oyster Company, are practicing sustainable techniques, ensuring plenty of the good stuff for years to come.

 Hog Island Oyster Company

-Located just steps from the water, Hog Island is a fully operational oyster farm (owned and operated by two former marine biologists), with a smattering of picnic tables and a bar housed in a former wooden boat.
+Located just steps from the water, Hog Island is a fully operational oyster farm (owned and operated by two former marine biologists).
+It has a smattering of picnic tables and a bar housed in a former wooden boat.

 Order up a dozen (or more) of these briny oysters, plucked fresh from the bay, and shucked to order.
 We like them bare naked or with a squirt of fresh lemon and a hit of Hogwash, a traditional mignonette revved up with jalapeño and cilantro.